Opinion | A big step forward on Biden’s agenda poses new challenges to Trump’s GOP

 Challenging Trumpism

-Senior Democrats have begun to articulate the idea that the true way to revitalize faith in government — and in democracy — is by successfully delivering on big ticket items.
+Senior Democrats have begun to articulate the idea that the true way to revitalize faith in government — and in democracy — is by successfully delivering on big-ticket items.
 Achieving bipartisan cooperation for its own sake will do far less to address deep civic division and disillusionment than robust and effective action on behalf of the common good will.

 The Biden plan now will be written by Congress.
 But the new move lays the groundwork for passage of a package that could spend as much as $1.9 trillion.
 Though the Senate killed the $15 minimum wage for now, the bill could send out $1,400 stimulus checks to individuals, extend supplemental unemployment assistance for months, boost the child tax credit and allot $160 billion to mitigating the pandemic and speeding vaccine distribution.

-In an interesting column, David Brooks suggests that such large scale spending could begin to accomplish “social repair.”
+In an interesting column, David Brooks suggests that such large-scale spending could begin to accomplish “social repair.”
 We should spend far more than what’s merely needed to fill the “output gap.”
-We should spend to address the deep inequalities and injustices revealed by the pandemic and longer term structural ills like flat wages and regional stagnation.
+We should spend to address the deep inequalities and injustices revealed by the pandemic and longer-term structural ills such as flat wages and regional stagnation.
 Undershooting here, Brooks notes, carries far greater moral and civic risks than overshooting.

 I’d go further: Such an approach also contains the seeds of a broader answer to Trumpist populism.
-Success in using robust government action to charge up the recovery and get coronavirus under control — including sinking medical resources into rural America — could clear political space for Biden to restore humanity to our immigration system and sanity to our international climate efforts.
+Success in using robust government action to charge up the recovery and get the coronavirus under control — including sinking medical resources into rural America — could clear political space for Biden to restore humanity to our immigration system and sanity to our international climate efforts.

 Spending effectively toward the common good might begin to defang destructive zero-sum nationalist appeals.
-That could pave the way for a “new synthesis” that combines bolder progressive economics with a refusal to backpedal on issues that Democrats have long seen as politically perilous in the face of right wing populist demagoguery.
+That could pave the way for a “new synthesis” that combines bolder progressive economics with a refusal to backpedal on issues that Democrats have long seen as politically perilous in the face of right-wing populist demagoguery.
 Biden’s ambitious actions so far on immigration and climate suggest just this understanding of the moment.

-All this may sound overly optimistic.
+All this might sound overly optimistic.
 And there are countless ways Democrats can screw this all up.
 But the early returns suggest they are constructively breaking with old ways of thinking.
 And that could portend a serious long-term challenge to the Trumpified GOP.

 Read more: